One-shot Learning of Surrogates in PDE-constrained Optimization Under Uncertainty: Introduction

-In the setting of this article, we consider the optimization w.r.~to the control function and the corresponding optimal PDE solution in a one-shot fashion.
-In order to force the feasibility w.r.~to the constraints, we include a penalty parameter allowing for more and more weight on the penalization term.
+In the setting of this article, we consider the optimization with respect to the control function and the corresponding optimal PDE solution in a one-shot fashion.
+In order to force the feasibility with respect to the constraints, we include a penalty parameter allowing for more and more weight on the penalization term.
 From a Bayesian perspective, this parameter controls the model error, i.e., increasing the penalization parameter corresponds to vanishing model noise.
 This setting allows us to incorporate surrogate models straightforwardly.
-We replace the optimization w.r.~to the infinite dimensional PDE solution by a parameterized family of functions, where the resulting optimization task is w.r.~to the parameters describing the surrogate models.
+We replace the optimization with respect to the infinite dimensional PDE solution by a parameterized family of functions, where the resulting optimization task is with respect to the parameters describing the surrogate models.
 Examples of surrogate models include polynomial series representations, neural networks, Gaussian process approximations and low rank approximations.
 We discuss various choices in Section~\ref{sec:surrogates}.
 However, please note that the suggested approach is not limited to the surrogates discussed here.